lavaeater/turbo-rocket-ultra/README.md

 * Bring up Small interface to build towers
 That shit will take all day, ALL DAY!

 I've been fiddling with "simple" UI components and stuff, it would be really cool to be able to use something *very simple* to display a UI element.
 We'll see if it is actually possible.
 Scene2D isn't "bad" - but it's way too complicated and "complete" for what I need.
+So, game should still play, but the player should be immobilized when entering "build mode".
+Oh, and we need two types of towers so we can select what to build.

 ## Done: Sprite Editor
 I am not doing a sprite editor.
 Thing is, I use free resources for characters and animations and I just got a bit fed up with available anims and stuff, so I actually went out and bought some assets on itch.io - but then I have to set up the textures and stuff to actually use them.